Games Without Frontiers (song): Release

 Gabriel's first two solo studio albums were distributed in the US by Atlantic Records, but they rejected his third studio album (which contained this track), telling Gabriel he was committing "commercial suicide".
 Atlantic dropped him but tried to buy the album back when "Games Without Frontiers" took off in the UK and started getting airplay in the US.
 At that point Gabriel wanted nothing to do with Atlantic, and let Mercury Records distribute the album in America.

 Gabriel opted not to publicly reveal that the backing vocals on "Games Without Frontiers" were from Kate Bush until the single was successful.
 When Bush was previewing her solo album Never for Ever, some executives from EMI had commented on "Games Without Frontiers" and had failed to identify Bush as source of the counterpoint vocals.
 Jon Kelly, who co-produced the album with Bush, said that the two struggled to maintain their composure after one of the executives said that they couldn't "understand what the hell she's singing."

-"Games Without Frontiers" was released three months before Gabriel's third solo album was issued on 4 February 1980.
-His erstwhile manager Gail Colson had advocated for "Games Without Frontiers" to be released as the album's first single and prevailed against the opinion of Steve Lillywhite, who opposed the decision.
+"Games Without Frontiers" was issued as a single on 25 January 1980 with "Start" and "I Don't Remember" as its B-sides.
+Gabriel's erstwhile manager Gail Colson had advocated for "Games Without Frontiers" to be released as the album's first single and prevailed against the opinion of Steve Lillywhite, who opposed the decision.
 The single reached No. 4 in the United Kingdom, where it spent a total of 11 weeks in the top 75 and became his first top ten in that country.
 It also reached No. 3 in Ireland, No. 7 in Canada, and No. 48 in the United States.
 The song performed particularly well in Chicago, where it spent two weeks at No. 5 on the survey of superstation WLS-FM-AM and ranked at No. 87 for the year.